Matt Olson Player Props: Braves vs. Diamondbacks

-The Atlanta Braves, including Matt Olson (.273 on-base percentage in past 10 games, 84 points below season-long percentage), take on starter Merrill Kelly and the Arizona Diamondbacks at Chase Field, Friday at 9:40 PM ET.
+Matt Olson -- with an on-base percentage of .302 in his past 10 games, 57 points lower than his season-long percentage -- will be in action for the Atlanta Braves versus the Arizona Diamondbacks, with Ryne Nelson on the hill, on June 3 at 10:10 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Athletics.
+He had a hitless performance in his previous game (0-for-2) against the Diamondbacks.

 Matt Olson Game Info & Props vs. the Diamondbacks